wmo-im/wis2box/docs/source/user/public-services-setup.rst

   python3 wis2box-ctl.py stop
   python3 wis2box-ctl.py start

-After restarting wis2box, repeat the commands for adding your dataset and publishing your metadata, to ensure the URLs are updated accordingly:
+After restarting wis2box, repeat the commands for adding your dataset and publishing your metadata, to ensure that URLs are updated accordingly:

 .. code-block:: bash